microsoft/WhatTheHack/001-IntroToKubernetes/Student/08-storage.md

 		MongoDB server version: 3.6.1
 		```

-- Initialize sample content (Speakers & Sessions data) in the mongo DB by running the content_init nodeJS application as a Kubernetes Job.
+- Re-load the sample content (Speakers & Sessions data) in to MongoDB by running the content-init job as you did earlier during Challenge 7.
-    - Reference template can be found in your Challenge 8 Resources folder, named: `template-content-init-deploy.yml`
-	- Logs for content-init will provide detailed information showing whether it was able to successfully connect and add the contents to MongoDB.
-You can use the Kubernetes dashboard or kubectl to check the logs.
-	- **NOTE:** If the AKS cluster was created using the default service principle or managed identity then we must grant it permission to pull images from the ACR.
-		- **Hint:** Have a look here: https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks
-- Make sure that the `contentdb` database is populated by connecting to the MongoDB pod with an interactive terminal and verify the database collections.
+- Make sure that the `contentdb` database is populated by connecting to the MongoDB pod with an interactive terminal and verify the database "contentdb" exists.
 	- `root@mongo-db678745655b-f82vj:/#` **`mongo`**
 		```
 		MongoDB shell version v3.6.1